What is Oscillator? Types and applications of Oscillator

 8. Oscillators are used in ultrasonic machines.

-9. In metal detector oscillators are also used.
+9. In metal detectors oscillators are also used.

 Thank you for visiting the website. keep visiting for more updates.